delan/www.azabani.com/drafts/spelling-grammar-2.md

 <div class="_commit _commit-none"><a href="https://crrev.com/c/3264203"><code>CL:3264203</code></a><img width="40" height="40" src="/images/badapple-commit-none.svg"></div>

-### Phase-locked decorations

-You might have noticed that the decorations sometimes extend to the right of “h”.
+You might have noticed that the decorations in that last example sometimes extend to the right of “h”.
 This is working as expected: ‘letter-spacing’ adds a space <em>after</em> letters, not <em>between</em> them, <a href="https://www.w3.org/TR/css-text-3/#letter-spacing-property">even though it <span style="font-variant: small-caps;">Really Should Not</span></a>.
 I tried wrapping the last letter of each word in a span[^1], but that creates a new problem where the letter appears to have its own decoration, out of phase with the rest of the word.